Valentino

 UX and design for Valentino Red

-Node Digital was at the helm of the user experience and design for the 2015 relaunch of Valentino Red, encompassing the mobile app, website with e-commerce functionality, and a digital magazine.
+Tokyo Digital was at the helm of the user experience and design for the 2015 relaunch of Valentino Red, encompassing the mobile app, website with e-commerce functionality, and a digital magazine.

 During this period, Vogue commented on the distinct identities of the Red Valentino collection and the main Valentino brand.
 They noted the absence of Red Valentino at the newly opened Valentino flagship on Fifth Avenue, situated in the former Takashimaya building, hinting at a potential missed opportunity for combined mother-daughter shopping experiences.
 Vogue anticipated a dedicated store for Red Valentino due to its growing and distinct identity.